Eilat

-Eilat is part of the Southern Negev Desert, at the southern end of the Arabah, adjacent to the Egyptian resort city of Taba to the south, the Jordanian port city of Aqaba to the east, and within sight of Haql, Saudi Arabia, across the gulf to the southeast.
+Eilat is located at the southernmost tip of Israel, at the southern end of the Arava valley and the Negev desert, adjacent to the Egyptian resort city of Taba to the south, the Jordanian port city of Aqaba to the east, and within sight of Haql, Saudi Arabia, across the gulf to the southeast.

+Eilat hosts numerous hotels, holiday resorts, and beaches.
+Its renowned coral reefs make it a popular destination for diving tourism, with activities such as snorkeling and scuba diving.
+The city's shopping centers benefit from its status as a tax-free zone.
+Notable attractions include the Dolphin Reef, where visitors can swim with dolphins; the Coral Beach Nature Reserve, the northernmost shallow coral reef on Earth; the Coral World Underwater Observatory, the Ice Mall, and the city's marina and sea-side promenade, home to many bars, restaurants and shops.
+The city also offers opportunities for hiking and exploration in nearby natural reserves like Timna Valley Park and the Eilat Mountains.

 Eilat's arid desert climate and low humidity are moderated by proximity to a warm sea.
 Temperatures often exceed 40 °C in summer, and 21 °C in winter, while water temperatures range between 20 and 26 C. Eilat averages 360 sunny days a year.